Skazitron/whined/README.md

-## Whine - A noice cancellation engine
+## Whine - A white noise generation engine

 > **This is a WIP**